 In December 1900, Etta Place and Harry Longabaugh reportedly married, but there are no marriage records to prove this.
 The next month, the couple visited his family in Mont Clare, Pennsylvania, and in February 1901, made their way to New York City, where the two posed for a portrait in Union Square.

 On February 20, the couple, along with Butch Cassidy, boarded the British ship Herminius bound for Buenos Aires, Argentina.
 There, they settled on a ranch near Cholila on the east bank of the Blanco River.

 On March 3, 1902, Etta and Longabaugh returned to New York City on the SS Soldier Prince.
-Pinkerton detectives later found evidence that Place was homesick and wanted to visit her family, but they were unable to identify who her family was.
+Pinkerton detectives later found evidence that Place was homesick and wanted to visit her family, but they could not identify who her family was.
 During this trip, the couple was known to have visited New Jersey and Colorado before they returned to Argentina in July.
 In the summer of 1904, they returned to the United States, visiting New York, Fort Worth, Texas, and St. Louis, Missouri, before returning south.

 In May 1905, the trio, fearing that law enforcement had located them, decided to sell their ranch in Argentina and fled to Chile.
-By the next year, however, Etta was tired of living life on the run and at her request, Longabaugh accompanied her from Valparaiso, Chile to San Francisco, California in June 1906.
-The Sundance Kid then returned to South America where he and Butch Cassidy were thought to have been killed in Bolivia in 1908.
+By the next year, however, Etta was tired of living life on the run, and at her request, Longabaugh accompanied her from Valparaiso, Chile, to San Francisco, California, in June 1906.
+The Sundance Kid then returned to South America, where he and Butch Cassidy were thought to have been killed in Bolivia in 1908.